 The chrysanthemum gets its name from the Greek words for ‘gold’ and ‘flower’.
 Chrysanthemum has been used in traditional Chinese medicine for centuries.
-Even though there is very little laboratory research that has been conducted, it is known for its anti-inflammatory, antibacterial and fever reducing properties.
+Even though there is very little laboratory research has been conducted, it is known for its anti-inflammatory, antibacterial, and fever-reducing properties.
 The plant also removes pollutants and impurities from the air.
 It is believed that the flower causes dilation of the coronary arteries, thus increasing blood flow to the heart.
-In India, the plant has been used for its various health benfits both by Ayurveda and Siddha practioners.
+In India, the plant has been used for its various health benefits both by Ayurveda and Siddha practitioners.

 Botanical name – Chrysanthemum indicum

 Sanskrit – Sevanti

 Chinese – Ye Ju Hua

 The health benefits of chrysanthemum are many.
 It is used to treat chest pain, high blood pressure, diabetes, fever, cold, headache, dizziness, and swelling.
 It is also used to treat prostate cancer in combination with other herbs.
 Chrysanthemum is one of the ingredients in the herbal formula PC-SPES which was used against prostate cancer in clinical trials.

 According to webmd.com, “Early research suggests that taking a specific product containing Chinese chrysanthemum and chromium by mouth three times daily for 6 months might lower blood sugar in people with type 2 diabetes.”
 The site also says that “Early research suggests that taking a combination of chrysanthemum, licorice, and Panax pseudoginseng (Hua-sheng-ping) might reverse the development of precancerous stomach sores in some people.”